naturepoems/naturepoems/quotes/The Lake Poets and Nature (1790s–1820s)/William Blake/index.md

 ---
 layout: author
 title: William Blake
-description: "Though often associated with the Romantic movement, Blake’s poems, including 'Songs of Innocence and of Experience,' delve into the spiritual relationship between humanity and nature."
+description: "Though not a Lake Poet in the strictest sense, Blake's visionary works, such as 'Songs of Innocence and of Experience,' often intertwine themes of nature and spirituality."
 subject: "The Lake Poets and Nature (1790s–1820s)"
 parent: The Lake Poets and Nature (1790s–1820s)
 permalink: /The Lake Poets and Nature (1790s–1820s)/William Blake/